GUARDIAN/Foster Home Program:

-Because we are a hobby breeder who lives in a regular family household without full-time kenneled dogs, we do need puppy foster homes.
+Because we are a hobby breeder who lives in a regular family household without full-time kenneled dogs, we do need puppy guardian homes.
 In order for a breeder to build up their own bloodline, it is necessary to breed several litters each year.
 The best prospects (puppies) are kept back to develop and train to see if they will eventually fit into the breeding program.
-The way the foster program works is, I place my "pick of the litter" females in foster homes.
+The way the guardian program works is, I place my "pick of the litter" females i purchase in guardian homes.
 The dogs live in these homes for their entire life.
-The foster parents do not pay for the dog, we give the dog to them.
+The guardian parents do not pay for the dog, we give the dog to them.

 Anyone who owns or has been owned by a schnauzer knows that schnauzers are people dogs.
 Schnauzers crave human companionship.
 They do not do well in kennels as their need for people is so strong that a kennel atmosphere can make them destructive, yappy and withdrawn.
 Those characteristics do not translate into a good pet or parent.We are a family of four who loves dogs and chooses to carefully and selectively breed a few females each year.
 Since we have no desire to have dozens of dogs running rampant in our household, but we want to breed more than one litter a year, we developed the Foster Family Program.